BramBastiaanse/October-fest-vs-kingsday/README.md

-# Which national holiday pays-off the most?
+# Which Air BnB sits on pole position?

-Which national holiday (kingsday vs. Octoberfest), affect supply, demand and prices of the AirBnBs in Amsterdam and Munich most.
+Which Gran Prix (Spanish Gran Prix, or Chinese Granprix) Affect demand and prices most.

 ## Motivation